This article has been updated from a previous version.

 What is a blended mortgage?

-A blended mortgage is a way of refinancing your mortgage where you blend two mortgage loans and rates into one.
-When you take out a blended mortgage in Canada, you can avoid the prepayment fees that typically come with breaking your mortgage loan early.
+A blended mortgage allows you to refinance your mortgage by blending two mortgage rates and loans into one.
+When you take out a blended mortgage in Canada, you can avoid the prepayment fees that typically come with breaking your mortgage early.

-By blending the interest of two mortgage rates — your current rate and today’s lowest rate — you get a new rate that is somewhere in between both.
+By blending two mortgage rates — your current rate and today’s lowest rate — you get a new rate that is somewhere in between both.

 When you blend two mortgage rates, you’re able to access a lower rate without breaking your mortgage.